 Jeremy transferred to Athens State from Calhoun Community College in Decatur, Alabama.
 “Calhoun has such a strong relationship with Athens State that I was already thinking about transferring here after I finished my schooling there.
 It seemed like a really good option because it has a good reputation among the community, is highly affordable, and has a well-known business school.”

-Jeremy still laughs about the day he decided to major in human resource management.
+Jeremy still laughs about the day he decided to pursue a human resource management degree.
 He knew he wanted to pursue a career in business, but he wasn’t sure which aspect of the field would be the best fit for him.
 “I talked to a friend of mine, well a friend’s mother, who’s well-versed in the business world.
 She’s talking to me, and she goes, ‘You know, you would be really good for HR.’
 And I was like, ‘What’s that?’
 ‘You should look it up.’
 So I look it up, and a week later I say, ‘Alright, my major is human resource management.’
 She still brags about it to this day saying, ‘You know, I stood right there, and we figured out his major!’”

 With limited financial support from family, scholarships have played a huge role in Jeremy’s successful college career.
 He has received the Presidential Scholarship, the Phi Theta Kappa Scholarship, and works as an Athenian Ambassador to help cover tuition costs as well.
 “The scholarships make it possible for me to attend Athens State.
 There is not a monstrous amount of debt, and everything is manageable now.”